 2. Give up the illusion of control

-And sometimes, things are gonna blow up, break, leak all over the floor and make a mess, probably even getting on a few people’s feet right before you accidentally step on their toes.
-It’s just the way things are, and the more you’re moving into new territories and possibilities, the more mistakes you’re gonna make and things you’re gonna screw up… that’s how we learn.
+And sometimes things are gonna blow up, break, and leak all over the floor and make a mess, probably even getting on a few people’s feet right before you accidentally step on their toes.
+It’s just the way things are, and the more you’re moving into new territories and possibilities, the more mistakes you’re gonna make and things you’re gonna screw up…that’s how we learn.

 The more you can accept the chaos, doing your best to learn from it and move on, the happier you’ll be and better you’ll be at handling these situations as they happen.

 If you’re into any kind of spiritual teachings or lead any kind of spiritual life, you probably know you’re not in control of anything anyway.
 This level of trust in a higher process can be damn comforting.
 Going at things with a “Thy Will, Not My Will” attitude, even if you have no fucking clue what’s running the show here, is one of the most helpful things you can do to stay in a state of something resembling peace while knocking things off your task list.

 3. Learn from the observations of Vilfredo Pareto

 Anyone who’s dipped their toes into the waters of personal development, self help, or lifestyle design knows about the Pareto principle.
 However, very few of us live it on a daily basis.
 When we do, not only are we happier, but we’re much more effective as well.

 According to Wikipedia, “The Pareto principle (also known as the 80–20 rule, the law of the vital few, and the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.